ibm-build-lab/watsonx-wxd-setup-and-ingestion/container_setup/README.md

+To deploy enterprise search, Kibana and Elasticsearch in the same docker network, locally on your machine:

-Copy .envExample to .env and fill in values for
+1. Copy .envExample to .env and fill in values for
 ```
 ELASTIC_PASSWORD="changeme"
 KIBANA_PASSWORD="changeme"
 ```

-Run
+2. Run
 ```
 docker compose up
 ```